Potential Franchise Owners Can Gain Valuable Insights from the Franchisee Validation Process

 Is the Corporate Team Responsive and Supportive?

 In a franchise system, the franchisees can expect a corporate team to be there to respond to questions and concerns that they may have.
-Franchisees in the system will let you know what to expect when you need support from the franchisor, which usually includes site selection, site construction, and providing marketing materials and ongoing support as time goes on.
+Franchisees in the system will let you know what to expect when you need support from the franchisor, which usually includes site selection, site construction, and providing marketing materials and ongoing support.

 How is the Corporate Culture?

-In addition to providing the public with a product or service, a franchise also has a corporate culture that comes with it.
-The founders of a franchise have certain values and beliefs that can make a franchise enjoyable or unenjoyable.
-By asking another franchisee what the culture is like, you can determine if the franchise aligns with your personal values and beliefs.
+In addition to providing the public with a product or service, a franchise also has a corporate culture.
+The franchisor has certain values and beliefs that can make a franchise enjoyable or unenjoyable.
+By asking franchisees about what the culture is like, you can determine if the franchise aligns with your personal values and beliefs.
 If the brand goes against what you stand for, you may have to look elsewhere.

 Do You Have Any Regrets?